Teycir/Gist/README.md

 - Try the Brief summary first (it's faster)
 - Add tags to summaries you want to find later
 - Use the follow-up questions feature to learn more
-- Enable Auto-Summarize if you search a lot

 **❌ Don't:**
 - Search for very recent news (less than 1 hour old)